Pauline von Metternich: Duel

 It is claimed that in August 1892 Pauline took part in a sword duel with Countess Anastasia von Kielmannsegg (1860–1912).
 The disagreement supposedly stemmed from a dispute over a floral arrangement at the Vienna Musical and Theatre Exposition, of which the nobles were honorary president and president of the exhibition, respectively.
 The supposed duel involved the participants stripping to the waist to reduce the risk of a wound becoming infected; the image of two topless nobles captured the imagination of artists and scandalized Victorians.
-However there are no primary sources for the story, only accounts from foreign newspapers; furthermore, not long after the first accounts were published, a French newspaper printed a denial by the Princess, in which she calls the story a "ridiculous invention by Italian journalists".
+However, there are no primary sources for the story, only accounts from foreign newspapers; furthermore, not long after the first accounts were published, a French newspaper printed a denial by the Princess, in which she calls the story a "ridiculous invention by Italian journalists".

 Legacy

+Princess Metternich was a big promoter of arts and music, especially of music of Richard Wagner and Bedřich Smetana.
+She was one of the last aristocratic patrons of the pre-World War I era, a personality who combined both refined taste and finances to spread contemporary progressive culture.
+Her influence was equally strong on the development of the modern fashion industry and the beginning of bourgeois fashion designers, most notably Charles Frederick Worth.

-Princess Pauline died in Vienna in 1921.
+Princess Metternich died in Vienna in 1921.
 She lived through the glory and fall of the Austrian and French empires and was believed to be a living symbol of these two lost worlds.
 A portrait of her by French impressionist Edgar Degas, painted from a photograph, now hangs in the National Gallery, London.

 She wrote two books of memoirs.
 The first, Gesehenes, geschehenes, erlebtes, in German, honored her grandfather, Chancellor Metternich, and father, Count Moritz Sándor, and the second, Éclairs du passé, in French, recalled her life and times in the court of Emperor Napoleon III and Empress Eugénie.
 Both were published posthumously in the 1920s.